1. The atmosphere is the envelope of_____________.

 Explanation: It has water vapor, dust, and weather systems.

-16. Jet planes usually fly in:
+16. Jet planes usually fly in_____________.

 A) Troposphere